 MaxK Max Koch is a researcher in the lab and a graduate student at Karlsruhe Institute of Technology.
 He holds a Bachelor’s degree in Computer Science from Friedrich Schiller University Jena.
 In his Bachelor’s thesis, Max implemented a routine to efficiently evaluate Einstein summation expressions by utilizing small matrix multiplication kernels.
 Continuing his research in this field, Max now focuses on high-performance algorithms targeting the computation of tensor operations on hardware accelerators like GPUs.

-Stefan Stefan Remke is an undergrad student at Friedrich Schiller University Jena, majoring in Computer Science.
+Stefan Stefan Remke is a researcher in the lab and graduate student at Friedrich Schiller University Jena, majoring in Computer Science.
 Stefan optimizes high-performance computing primitives for the Arm Neoverse V2 microarchitecture.
 As part of his work, he is developing just-in-time code generation routines for small matrix-matrix kernels targeting NVIDIA’s Grace CPU Superchip.
 In addition, Stefan explores the generation of tensor processing primitives for Qualcomm’s Neural Processing Unit through the Hexagon Vector Extensions.

 Contact